 McGonigal addressed an unfortunate finding that tracking success can lead to slacking off.
 She explained that when our future self is being celebratory and feels satisfied, our present self has an opportunity to slip into the driver’s seat.

 The person behind me, who was a much more seasoned runner, pointed out that just after a 5k is the perfect time to splurge.
 He encouraged me to have whatever I wanted.
 He subscribed to an “earn the cheat” philosophy.
 Since I was on the fence already, it didn’t take much to sway me toward my immediate desires.
-Just a tiny little nudge…
+Just a tiny nudge…

-Tracking Success and Failure
+Tracking Both Success and Failure as You Exercise Your Self-Control

 The solution: as you imagine and track success, also spend time imaging and tracking failure.
 Imagine every single thing that could go wrong, interfere, get in your way, or prevent success.
 Then think about how you will move past those roadblocks.
 Track your failures to see what they share in common.